jhlagado/struct-z80/README.md

 _endswitch
 ```

-With this set of macros between `_switch` and `_endswitch`, each case is tested in turn and if the condition is met the code between the immediately following `_case` and `_endcase` is executed followed by a jump to `_endswitch`.
-If the condition is not met then it falls through to the next test and so on.
+With this set of macros between `_switch` and `_endswitch`, each case is tested in turn and, if the condition is met, the immediately following `_case` is executed followed by a jump to `_endswitch`.
+If the condition fails then it falls through to the next test and so on.
 If none of the cases execute then execution falls through to the "default" case just before the `_endswitch`.

+The implementation is as follows:

 ```
 .macro _switch